cuevas-a97/S2_Codes/README.md

    The folder Results contains the results obtained and some figures (the most recent is no_white_cap)
 5) figures: figure results for the different study cases
 6) S2_simu: contains the image simulation code and the 2 images method for calculating the current
+7) 3_images: contains two scripts that use the 3-images method based on least-square (not sure that everything works well)